 National Insurance Number

 International Students wishing to work must apply for a National Insurance number, which will enter you into the UK tax system.
 You can apply when you are looking for work or have found a job.
 To apply for a NI number, you should take a look at the GOV.UK National Insurance number website.

-“No work or recourse to public funds”
+'No work or recourse to public funds'

-"No recourse to public funds No work or engaging in business"
+'No recourse to public funds.
+No work or engaging in business'

-The equivalent prohibition on a biometrics ID card simply says NO WORK.
+The equivalent prohibition on a BRP simply says 'NO WORK'.